When shopping for carpet, you may hear the term ‘solution-dyed.’ It refers to a method used to dye the carpet fibers, but what exactly does it mean?

 What About Natural Fibers?

-There are several advantages to solution dyeing fibers, all of which are due to the fact that the color is part of the fiber, and thus goes through the entire solution-dyed fiber.
+There are several advantages to solution dyeing fibers, all of which are because the color is part of the fiber, and thus goes through the entire solution-dyed fiber.

 Solution-dyed fibers are much more colorfast (resistant to fading or color bleeding) than other fibers.
 This is because the color is locked into the fibers.
 So, solution-dyed fiber is a great choice for areas that will be subjected to intense light.
 Also, because the fibers are stabilized during production using ultraviolet inhibitors, they are the best choice for use in outdoor carpet applications.